nkueng/travelblog/vancouver/van3.md

 ![](./imgs/van3/van3_19.jpg)
 My ride to get around town.

 Soon after, I dropped the pen on my last exam at UBC.
 My term in Vancouver had officially come to its end.
-And with it a time full of amazing new experiences worth remembering and new friendships worth keeping up.
+And with it a time full of amazing experiences worth remembering and new friendships worth keeping up.
 At this point I would like to thank all the people that have crossed my paths during the past four months:

 ### You guys were the magic ingredient of my awesome time!
 ![](./imgs/van3/van3_20.jpg)